OL 345 Disaster Risk Reduction Certificate: Online DRR Training Program

-Our goal in this course is to cost efficiently provides DRR training for field staff anywhere in the world with personalized information, consultation and skills that empower them to work more effectively in improving the lives of the world’s most vulnerable people by increasing project impact.
+Our goal in this course is to cost efficiently provide DRR training for field staff anywhere in the world with personalized information, consultation and skills that empower them to work more effectively in improving the lives of the world’s most vulnerable people by increasing project impact.

 To learn about course fees and to register please go to the bottom of this page.

 This past year CSDi has participated in a number of Disaster Risk Reduction partner projects worldwide.
 We are seeing tremendous similarities between the projects: chiefly disasters caused by extreme weather events and flooding—and a lack of knowledge of effective techniques for disaster risk reduction.
 The disasters seen in student projects have lead to reduced harvests for smallholder farmers, reduced incomes, reduced food security, the destruction of homes and assets, and the displacement of families.

 The solutions that students have been developing for their projects include land management plans, watershed/forest restorations, rainy season drainage programs, community-based disaster preparedness and disaster risk reduction programs, community-based flood mitigation programs, community-based flash flood and landslide prevention programs, and advocacy programs for government flood response support.